Church Music (bachelor’s)

 Prof. Jürgen Kursawa

 Candidates for the Church Music program must complete a proficiency test: Those applying to the undergraduate program must complete a music performance proficiency audition: Requirements for the Church Music bachelor’s program.
-The proficiency test for the bachelor’s program also includes tests in music theory and aural skills at level 3.
+The proficiency test for the bachelor’s program also includes tests in music theory and aural skills.
 Sample exams are available in the Music Theory section of this website.

 Proficiency in German